 That being said, for most walks in Scotland it’s always handy to have:

-- A head torch.
+2: A head torch.
 Handheld torches are a pain to use when holding a map so a head torch is recommended.
-There are a bazillion of the things on Amazon so follow this link and take your pick.
+There are a bazillion of these things on Amazon so follow this link and take your pick.

-- A first aid kit.
+3: A first aid kit.
 I wouldn’t carry a big kit as they’re cumbersome, but it’s certainly useful to have plasters for cuts and scrapes and a bandage to support twisted ankles.
-I’ve got a small pouch kit that weighs very little and sits permanently in a side pocket in my backpack.
+I have a small pouch kit that weighs very little and sits permanently in a side pocket in my backpack.
 There are lots of options on Amazon.

 Scottish Mountaineering Club: This is one of the most respected clubs for climbing in Scotland.
 The SMC has been operating for over 100 years and they have a wealth of information about Munros as well as hosting a number of club meets and events.
 Members can even book one of their huts which are strategically positioned close to mountain ranges.

-The Munro Society: This is another club for Munro baggers, although The Munro Society aims to serve compleationists rather than people that are working towards finishing their first round.
-The society aims to acts as a social network as well as providing mountain surveys and environmental reports on Scotland’s changing mountain scenery.
+The Munro Society: This is another club for Munro baggers, although The Munro Society aims to serve compleationists rather than people that are still working towards finishing their first round.
+The society aims to act as a social network as well as provide mountain surveys and environmental reports on Scotland’s changing mountain scenery.

 Munro Map: This handy website features an interactive map that depicts all the Munros in Scotland and it also has information about each mountain including coordinates, elevations, and the distance to surrounding mountains.

-Steve Fallon Mountain Adventures.
-Steve Fallon is the current record holder for the most rounds completed so it goes without saying the guy is a bit of an expert when it comes to Munro bagging.
+Steve Fallon Mountain Adventures: Steve Fallon is the current record holder for the most rounds completed so the guy is a bit of an expert when it comes to Munro bagging.
 His website is jam-packed with information about Munros and in addition to detailed guides about them he also runs guided treks up them.
 Definitely bookmark this one for your outdoor adventures.